-At this point the span readings have been recorded, perform the precision level check.
+At this point the zero readings have been recorded, perform the precision level check.
 On the Main Screen (or Standby Screen) of the 146i Calibrator, press the MENU button to access the Main Menu Screen.
 Scroll to OPERATION and press ENTER.
-Use the \downarrow button to scroll down to SPAN.
-Use the \leftarrow and \rightarrow buttons on the 146i to scroll to SPAN 1 and press ENTER.
+Use the $\downarrow$ button to scroll down to SPAN.
+Use the $\leftarrow$ and $\rightarrow$ buttons on the 146i to scroll to SPAN 1 and press ENTER.
 SPAN 1 has been programmed to produce the precision level of 0.550 ppm.